neelsoumya/cosmic_loneliness_equation/README.md

 `script.R` Code to calculate the minimum value of the lifetime of an advanced civilization so that it can detect the presence of another advanced radio transmitting civilization

+`app.R` an interactive graphical user interface for playing around with the parameters

 ## Resources

 http://www.netlogoweb.org/launch#http://ccl.northwestern.edu/netlogo/models/models/Sample%20Models/Biology/Fireflies.nlogo